AscendPlatform/Thinktecture.IdentityServer.v3/README.md

 **current status: preview 1**

+NOTE: This is test setup for Azure AD and it has dependencies from asp net nightlies

 ## Overview ##

 IdSrv3 is a .NET-based open source implementation of an OpenID Connect provider and OAuth2 authorization server (check the [wiki](https://github.com/thinktecture/Thinktecture.IdentityServer.v3/wiki) for more info).